eddiethedean/moltres/README.md

 ## 🙏 Acknowledgments

-- Inspired by PySpark's DataFrame API
+- Inspired by PySpark's DataFrame API style, but focused on SQL feature support rather than PySpark feature parity
-- Built on SQLAlchemy for database connectivity
+- Built on SQLAlchemy for database connectivity and SQL compilation
 - Thanks to all contributors and users

 ---